What Is Personalized Learning? How to Plan Using this Model

-With all the buzz around personalized learning in the L&D community, it’s no wonder many newcomers to the conversation feel the term is defined a little vaguely.
+With all the buzz around personalized learning in the Learning & Development (L&D) community, it’s no wonder many newcomers to the conversation feel the term is defined a little vaguely.
 That’s a side effect of any idea being widely adopted, though.

 As more and more approaches to personalized learning experiences get developed, a range of ethos positions concerning the type of content and speed of learning are bound to emerge.

 Unfortunately, the efficiency-driven side of the conversation can give off the impression that personalized content is about building to suit each user role and situation, delivering just what learners need and avoiding generalities.
-While that is one approach, it is far from the core definition of the term.
+While that is one approach, it’s far from the core definition of the term.
+In this article, we explain what personalized learning is and how to use it in your learning management system (LMS).

 What Is Personalized Learning and Why Is It Important?